Ghostface (Scream)

+In the Scream universe, the costume is not unique and is easily obtainable, allowing others to wear a similar outfit.
+In the first movie, the costume is shown in packaging labeled "Father Death."
+Ghostface often calls their targets to taunt or threaten them, using a voice changer to hide their true identity.
+Later installments utilize modern technology of the time to taunt and pursue victims.
+Because the identity beneath the mask constantly shifts, Ghostface lacks a single, definitive motivation; their triggers range from revenge and fame-seeking to peer pressure.
+However, every iteration is a sadist whose thrill of the kill is fueled by a twisted obsession with horror movies and the ongoing continuity of the film series.
+The events of the first film provide worldwide fame and notoriety to the survivors, and the new Ghostface killers have motives that may sometimes be connected to the in-universe Stab film series, loose adaptations of the tell-all books about previous Ghostface killings by Gale Weathers (Courteney Cox).
+Sidney is often the main target for almost all the films, while Samantha "Sam" Carpenter (Melissa Barrera) and her half-sister, Tara (Jenna Ortega) are primarily targeted in the fifth and sixth films.

-The Ghostface persona remains the same throughout the Scream series, featuring a black hood and cloak with a jagged base and a white rubber mask resembling a ghost with an anguished expression.
+The Ghostface persona remains the same throughout the Scream film series, featuring a black hood and cloak with a jagged base and a white rubber mask resembling a ghost with an anguished expression.
 Though each iteration of Ghostface is human, they often exhibit extreme durability against physical harm, high levels of physical strength, and an almost supernatural stealth ability, able to appear and disappear in seemingly impossible situations.
-The character has become a popular culture icon since its inception, referenced in film and television as well as spawning a series of action figures and merchandise, as well as parodies and titular spoofs.

-In the 2015–2016 television series Scream, Ghostface is now known as The Lakewood Slasher, who appeared in the series for the first two seasons, and The Shallow Grove Slasher, who appeared in only the Halloween Special episodes of the second season; both are voiced by Mike Vaughn, with a different mask due to copyright issues.
+In the 2015–2016 television series Scream, Ghostface was replaced by The Lakewood Slasher (created by the series' writers Jill Blotevogel, Dan Dworkin and Jay Beattie), who appeared in the series for the first two seasons, and by The Shallow Grove Slasher (created by Brian Sieve and Eoghan O'Donnell), who appeared in only the Halloween Special episodes of the second season; both are voiced by Mike Vaughn (who credited in the series' end credits as "The Voice"), due to licensing issues.
 The original Ghostface persona returned in Scream: Resurrection, once again voiced by Roger L. Jackson, replacing Vaughn.
-In the movies, Ghostface has appeared in all entries to date, returning most recently in Scream VI, with Jackson reprising his role, now credited as "The Voice".
+In the films, Ghostface has appeared in all entries to date, returning most recently in Scream 7, with Jackson reprising his role, also credited as "The Voice" in the film series' ending credits.

+The character has become a popular culture icon since its inception, referenced in film and television as well as spawning a series of action figures and merchandise, as well as parodies and titular spoofs, most notably in the Scary Movie franchise, where Ghostface is voiced by Dave Sheridan.